A Highland Captive

-A Highland Captive, a Highland Chronicles Tale, is a romance adventure set in 1298, during the Scottish Wars of Independence, following the battle at Falkirk where the Scots lost to the English…
+A Highland Captive, a Highland Chronicles Tale, is an award-winning romance adventure set in 1298, during the Scottish Wars of Independence, following the battle at Falkirk where the Scots lost to the English…

 Cailean MacDubhgaill, a knight from a small western island fighting for the Scottish cause, joins the battle at Falkirk but is wounded when he takes a blow to the thigh by an axe.
 Sir Eòin de Moray, uncle to his late friend, the former guardian, Andrew, helps him escape the carnage and takes him into a nearby forest, but is killed whilst fighting off pursuers.

 Once Cailean has recovered from his injuries with the help of the healer Brìde, he rushes to de Moray’s manor on the northern shores of Loch Ness to convey the news to de Moray’s daughter, Isobel, but he is too late.
 He finds the manor burnt down, its people displaced, and Isobel abducted.
 Determined to honour the knight who had saved his life, he tracks Isobel down.

 Finding herself taken away from her home against her will, to be married off to an English lord in service to King Edward I, Isobel de Moray ponders her fate when a nighttime raid on the mercenary camp sees her freed – only to fall into the hands of a strong-minded knight.
 The stranger takes her to his keep on the remote island of Eorsa, for her safety.

 But Isobel has other ideas…